-EXCELLENCE \ LEARNING \ LEADERSHIP Who should consider studying this course?
+EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
 How should we live our lives?
 What is the purpose of life?
-Can we really believe in anything?
-To study A -Level RE is to grapple with the 'big' philosophical and ethical questions which have occupied humankind for millennia.
-If you are interested in questions such as this and engaging with some of the greatest thinkers who have ever lived then this is the course for you.
+In what sense are the things around us real?
+To study A-Level RE is to grapple with the 'big' questions of philosophy and ethics which have occupied humankind for millennia.
+If you are interested in questions such as this and want to engage with some of the greatest thinkers who have ever lived then this is the course for you.
 To paraphrase Morpheus: "This is your last chance.
 After this, there is no turning back...take this and you stay in Wonderland and I show you how deep the rabbit hole goes..."
-What units are studied and how are they assessed?
-A-Level RS is split into three components; each is assessed with a written exam.
+What will you study?
+How will you be assessed?
+A-Level RS is split into three components.
+Each component is assessed with a written exam.
 All three exams are 2 hours long.
 Component 1: Philosophy In this section of the course we explore various philosophical issues and questions.
-You will investigate Plato, Aristotle, Descartes, Hume, theories of the Soul, arguments for and against God, and whether language is meaningful.
+You will investigate Plato, Aristotle, Descartes, Hume, theories of the Soul, arguments for and against God, and whether the language we use is meaningful.
 Component 2: Ethics In the second section of the course we investigate how humanity should behave.
 You will analyse Natural Law, Situation Ethics, Kantian Ethics, and Utilitarianism and then apply these ethical theories to euthanasia, business, and sex.
-A-Level RS is split into three components.
-Each component is assessed with a written exam.
-All three exams are 2 hours long.
 Component 3: Developments in Christian Thought In this section of the course we explore some key concepts underpinning Christianity and discuss how they have influenced philosophy.
-We will look at the idea of The Fall, Christian teachings the Afterlife, Jesus, and God as well as investigate how Christianity has dealt with secularisation,
+We will look at the idea of The Fall, Christian teachings about the Afterlife, Jesus, and God, as well as investigate how Christianity has dealt with secularisation, Marxism, and Feminism.

-Frequently asked questions and future careers.
-What can students do with an RE qualification?
+Frequently asked questions and future careers What can students do with this A Level?
 This course is excellent preparation for any university subject which requires debate (such as Law) or analysis (such as Politics or PEP) or for subjects where ethical issues arise (such as science/medicine).
 There are also university courses specifically in Theology and Philosophy.
 Many choose to work with people after their degrees but ethical questions are great in the world of business too!
-For more information contact Mr T Anscombe Email: tanscombe@stjohnsschoolcyprus.com BTEC Sport Level 3 Pearson
+For more information contact Mr T Anscombe Email: Thomas.Anscombe@modschools.org BTEC Sport Level 3 Pearson

 EXCELLENCE • LEARNING • LEADERSHIP Who should consider studying this course?
 BTEC Sport is a diverse and wide ranging course.
 You need an obvious interest in PE and sport as well as a lively and enquiring mind.
 Being a keen performer helps as the course involves some practical aspects.
 You must also have a genuine interest in the theory side of the subject as a lot of the course will be delivered in the classroom.
 You need to be willing to explore new ideas independently and be able to communicate them effectively.
 If you enjoy sport and sporting issues and want to develop your all round knowledge of the subject, this course could be for you.
 What units are studied and how are they assessed?
-Unit number Unit title GLH Туре How assessed Mandatory units - learners complete and achieve all units 1 Anatomy and Physiology 120 Mandatory External 2 Fitness Training and Programming for Health, Sport and Well-being 120 Mandatory and Synoptic External 3 Professional Development in the Sports Industry 60 Mandatory Internal Optional units - learners comple ete 1 ui nit 4 Sports Leadership 60 Optional Internal 5 Application of Fitness Testing 60 Optional Internal 6 Sports Psychology 60 Optional Internal 7 Practical Sports Performance 60 Optional Internal
+Pearson BTEC Level 3 National Extended Certificate in Sport Unit number Unit title GLH Туре How assessed Mandatory units - learners complete and achieve all units 1 Anatomy and Physiology 120 Mandatory External 2 Fitness Training and Programming for Health, Sport and Well-being 120 Mandatory and Synoptic External 3 Professional Development in the Sports Industry 60 Mandatory Internal Optional units - learners complete 1 unit 4 Sports Leadership 60 Optional Internal 5 Application of Fitness Testing 60 Optional Internal 6 Sports Psychology 60 Optional Internal 7 Practical Sports Performance 60 Optional Internal